 SmackDown Results and Recap: Make Way For Prince Ali

 The WWE SmackDown LIVE episode before Christmas was like an early pro wrestling present.
-We got a match for the Women’s Championship, a shakeup in the tag team division, and
+We got a match for the Women’s Championship, a shakeup in the tag team division, and a main event with a surprising result for the newest member of the roster.

 The show started much like the previous night’s episode of RAW, with an announcement that the McMahon family would be taking over direct management of the product.
 Shane McMahon addressed a room full of SmackDown LIVE superstars and told them he was ushering in an era of change, with new faces, new matches, and “of course, a lot more opportunity.”
 He added that this included Paige stepping down from her General Manager position and moving to an unspecified new role on the blue brand.
 Everyone applauded Paige except for, noticeably, Andrade “Cien” Almas and Zelina Vega.